OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/sql-database/sql-database-xevent-code-event-file.md

 #--------------- 6 -----------------------

-# The context will be needed to create a container within the storage account.
+# hello context will be needed toocreate a container within hello storage account.

-'Create a context object from the storage account and its primary access key.
+'Create a context object from hello storage account and its primary access key.
 '

 $context = New-AzureStorageContext `